A Hotel Built upon Love & Ingenuity

 In 1893, Bertha Palmer tasked the Palmer House pastry chef Joseph Sehl with a dessert suitable for ladies attending the Chicago World’s Columbian Exposition.
 Her request was simple, a cake-like confection that could easily be transported to the fair within a boxed lunch.
 The result was the Palmer House Brownie, made of chocolate to comprise a fudge-like density and topped with a decadent walnut and apricot glaze.
 The dessert first published reference as “the brownie” following the World’s Columbian Exposition of 1893, was when it appeared in the Sears Roebuck Catalog published in Chicago in 1898.

-Perhaps one of Palmer House’s greatest and most recognizable culinary contributions was the invention of the brownie.
-This year, the hotel will be celebrating the brownie’s 130th anniversary on December 8th, National Brownie Day.
+Perhaps one of the greatest and most recognizable culinary contributions was the invention of the brownie in the Palmer House kitchen.

 Learn more about the historic Palmer House, a Hilton Hotel